codenotary/immudb-node/immudb-node-showcase/README.md

-# ImmuDb showcases
+# immudb showcases

-In `src` folder there are self sufficient files with ImmuDb showcases.
+In `src` folder there are self sufficient files with immudb showcases.
-Use them to play and learn ImmuDb.
+Use them to play and learn immudb.

 ## Running schowcases